AlphaWallet/alpha-wallet-android/app/README.md

 	  label:      4|54|96|0|xSDcp31PRKu24R99o33LzA==
 	  ID:         c9a8b5e61ab59320

-The driver should install a libary /lib/libeToken.so.9 which we will use later.
+The driver should install a library /lib/libeToken.so.9 which we will use later.
 Make sure it's there.

 Of the 2 keys, the first one is used to sign.
 Note down its